KurtJFoster/kurtrek/README.md

 ## Welcome

-TL;DR: Build an automated hydroponics system using my open source wiring diagrams and hardware.
-Access your system anywhere in the world securely simply by connecting your device to the internet and logging in through the kurtrek.com dashboard.
+_TL;DR:_ This is a how-to on building a custom semi-automated hydroponics system.
+It's completely open sourced with full documentation from wiring diagrams to software troubleshooting.
+If desired, I've also designed into the overall process so as to allow instant access to your custom system anywhere in the world, from nearly any device.

+We live in an age where instant communication is a

 ## Mission